Application of Sharia by country: Indonesia

 Aceh is the only part of Indonesia to apply Sharia to criminal law.
 Islamic courts in Aceh had long handled cases of marriage, divorce and inheritance.
 After special autonomy legislation was passed in 2001, the reach of courts extend to criminal justice.
 Offences such as being alone with an unrelated member of the opposite gender and gambling can be punished with canings.
-In 2014, the provincial government of Aceh extended sharia's reach to non-Muslims whose offenses also involve a Muslim.
-If a non-Muslim commits an offense covered by the secular criminal code, the non-Muslim may choose to be punished under either the secular national criminal code (KUHP) or under Acehnese Sharia Law.
+In 2014, the provincial government of Aceh extended Sharia's reach to non-Muslims whose offenses also involve a Muslim, which they can choose to be punished voluntarily either by national law or regional-based Islamic law.
+If a non-Muslim commits an offense not covered by the Indonesian national criminal code, the non-Muslim may choose to be punished by their own customary or religious law or under Aceh provincial Sharia Law.
+However, since 2022, this practice is de facto removed and caning in Aceh applies for Indonesian Muslims only.

 In other parts of Indonesia, religious courts have jurisdiction over civil cases between Muslim spouses on matters concerning marriage, divorce, reconciliation, and alimony.
 The competence of religious courts is not exclusive, and parties can apply to District Courts for adjudication on basis of Roman Dutch law or local adat.
 Suharto's New Order expanded the reach of Sharia, first with the 1974 Marriage Act, which assigned jurisdiction over the marriage and divorce of Muslims to the Islamic courts (peradilan agama), and with the 1989 Religious Judicature Act, which elevated Islamic courts by making them a parallel legal system, equal to state courts and gave them jurisdiction over inheritance (wasiyyah), gifts (hibah) and religious endowments.
 Muslim litigants could originally choose whether to have inheritance questions decided by the Islamic courts or by the civil courts, but a 2006 amendment eliminated this possibility; the same amendment gave Islamic courts new jurisdiction over property disputes, including financial and economic matters.
 Muslims seeking a divorce must also file their claim in Islamic courts.
 The Compilation of Islamic Law 1991 (Kompilasi Hukum Islam) regulates marriage, inheritance, and charitable trusts (wakaf).
 Sharia falls outside the jurisdiction of the Constitutional Court.

 Iran

-Article 167 of the constitution states that all judicial rulings must be based upon "authoritative Islamic sources and authentic fatwa".
+Article 167 of the constitution states that all judicial rulings must be based upon "authoritative Islamic sources and authentic fatwa" by the Twelver Ja'afari school of jurisprudence.
 Book 2 of the Islamic Penal Code of Iran is entirely devoted to hudud punishments.
-Iranian application of sharia has been seen by scholars as highly flexible and directly contradicting traditional interpretations of the sharia.
+Iranian application of Sharia has been seen by scholars as highly flexible and directly contradicting traditional interpretations of the Sharia.